ngs-docs/angus/mapping-variant-calling.md

 ### Download and gunzip the reference:

-Here we are using **open coding regions** to do variant calling because we are working with mRNA sequences.
+Here we are using **open reading frames** to do variant calling because we are working with mRNA sequences.
 It's important to think about what reference is appropriate for your experiment.
 Many biologically important variants exist in non-coding regions, so if we were looking at genomic sequences, it would be important to use a different reference such as the whole genome.